This article contains nothing but Batman v Superman: Dawn of Justice and DCEU spoilers.

 – Alfred Pennyworth first appeared in 1943’s Batman #16.
 Like most enduring Batman characters, he was created by Bob Kane, Bill Finger, and Jerry Robinson.
 Alfred cut a rather different figure in his early appearances, and through the years he has become more of an aggressively badass figure.

-- Lex Luthor has been around since Action Comics #23 in 1940, and as we see here, he had lustrous red hair.
+– Lex Luthor has been around since Action Comics #23 in 1940 (you’ll note that at the end of the movie, his prisoner number is AC23-1940), and as we see here, he had lustrous red hair.
 Later appearances alternately identified Lex as a shortening of Alexander or Alexei, and even later appearances revealed he was a childhood friend of Clark Kent, before a lab accident stole his luscious locks.

 The Lex of this film is “Alexander Luthor, Jr.” Which means his father’s name isn’t “Lionel” as it was in the Smallville TV series or a handful of the comics that followed.
 Something tells me that Alex Sr. didn’t die of natural causes.